ampproject/amphtml/spec/amp-cors-requests.md

   </noscript>
 </amp-img>

-[tip type="note]
-If your font file is okay to be accessible from any origin, you can respond with a wild card `Access-Control-Allow-Origin`, AMP cache will also echo that value meaning it will be responding with `Access-Control-Allow-Origin: *`.
+Note: If your font file is okay to be accessible from any origin, you can respond with a wild card `Access-Control-Allow-Origin`, AMP cache will also echo that value meaning it will be responding with `Access-Control-Allow-Origin: *`.
 If you already have this setting, there is no need in changing anything.
-[/tip]

 We are planning to make this change around mid October 2019 and would expect every AMP publishers using self-hosted fonts to check if it’s affected.